justincrosbie/passkeyme-docs/docs/intro.md

 ## 📢 **What's New?**

-We're constantly improving PasskeyMe with new features and enhancements:
+We're constantly improving Passkeyme with new features and enhancements:

 - 🆕 **React SDK with TypeScript** - Complete authentication components
 - 🆕 **JavaScript SDK** - Framework-agnostic authentication